10 Magical Witch Romance Books

 So Sonja practices medicine to help her people.
 Her mother is getting divorced and needs a way to support her family.
 So she wants to make skincare products and takes an entrepreneurial workshop from the hero, Atlas.
 Atlas is way younger than she is, not way younger.
 The only thing I didn’t like was that she was insecure.
 Being older isn’t an issue.
 Why do you care about this number?
 Also, I was annoyed that they had a pointless breakup because her ex-husband found out about them and criticized them.

 The whole point of the book is that he criticized everything, had been a drain on her life, and wasn’t supportive of her heritage.
 The familial aspect was good because her mother and sisters all practiced to a certain extent.
-So this contemporary story has not many magical aspects but many emotional struggles and self-discovery.
+So, this contemporary story does not have many magical aspects but emotional struggles and self-discovery.

 A Taste of Her Own Medicine